 Sites like WhoPaysWriters and Study Hall can help you see what other writers are paid, based on the publication.
 And Glassdoor can help you see what a specific company or client pays their workers.
 You can talk to other freelancers in your industry, too.
 If another writer has the same skill level you do, they can give you an idea of how much more you can command.

 It’s important to have the support of a writer’s group or network at any stage in your career, but especially when you’re just starting out.
 You can get their feedback on specific gigs and ask for advice on what you should charge, given the situation.
 You can also swap job postings and ask them to look over pitches or queries.
 Your local library or bookstore might also have a regular writer’s meetup group.
 Following and engaging with other writers on social media is a simple way to start networking.

 On the other hand, other writers may be charging much less than they should be, so you want to consider that, too.
 Don’t be afraid to negotiate more.
 According to Clarke University, most employers can likely budget 15-20 percent more than they initially offer.
 Of course, this is just a generalization, but it serves as a decent guideline for raising the bar.

 If you want to be successful as a freelancer, you have to learn to raise the bar.
 You can’t just settle for your Minimum Acceptable Rate or your average rate.
 You have to push for more to increase your professional value.

 Consider benefits beyond money.

 Of course, not every client will be able to offer your ideal rate, and that doesn’t necessarily mean you should pass on them.
-If the client offers other benefits, they could be worthwhile.
+If the client has low freelance writing rates but offers other benefits, they could be worthwhile.
 Here are a few perks you may want to consider.